Will-Raymond/will_raymond_cv/pages/pages-root-folder/index.md

       </h4>
       <div>
       I am a computational biologist with a background in quantitative data analysis, mechanistic model building, and RNA biology.
-      I am currently a 6th year PhD student at Colorado State University in the Munsky lab -- graduating soon in 2023.
-My focus during my studies here have been on coding TASEP based mRNA models to fit, reproduce, and classify Nascent Chain Tracking (NCT) experiments.
+      I graduated with a PhD in Bioengineering at Colorado State University in spring 2024.
+My focus during my studies at the Munsky Lab were on coding TASEP based mRNA models to fit, reproduce, and classify Nascent Chain Tracking (NCT) experiments.
-      I have a deep interest in the questions that plague RNA biology.
+      I have a deep interest in the questions that plague the feild of RNA biology.
 I hope to provide insight to the scientific community about mRNA dynamics such as ribosomal collision dynamics, mRNA codon selection, mRNA decay, and tRNA abundances during my upcoming career.
       </div>
     </div>
   </div>